dart-lang/site-www/src/_guides/libraries/java-interop.md

 `path` specifies the path for the generated `c` and `dart` bindings.

-`source_path` specifies the path of the Java source file that we want to generate bindings for, and `classes` specifies the Java class.
+`source_path` specifies the path of the Java source file that you want to generate bindings for, and `classes` specifies the Java class.

 `java/dev/dart/Example.java` contains a very simple class, which has a public